JCMexplains/writing-for-success-2023/textbook.md

 ### Verbs

-Once you locate the subject of a sentence, you can move on to the next part of a complete sentence: the verb.
+The other part that every complete sentence needs is a verb.

 A verb is often an action word that shows what the subject is doing.
+The verb in the sentence below is *visits*.

+> John ***visits*** the store.

 A verb can also link the subject to a describing word.
+The verb in the sentence below is *is*.

+> John ***is*** energetic.

+We can't really say there is an action in the sentence above; John is not doing anything in this sentence, he is just existing in the world as an energetic person.
+So *is* is not an regular action verb here; it is a linking verb.

+Finally, a verb can help another verb, often by putting it in the past or future or making it a possibility instead of an actual thing.
+In the sentence below, the helping verb is *can*:

+> John ***can visit*** the store.

+Here we are not describing what John *is* doing; we are describing what he is *capable* of doing.
+(Linguists call these *modals*.)
+The helping verb *can* changes the sentence so it describes a possibility.

-There are three types of verbs that you can use in a sentence: action verbs, linking verbs, or helping verbs.
+So, there are three types of verbs: action verbs, linking verbs, and helping verbs.

 ### Action Verbs